-VERIFYING CALIBRATION SETTINGS FOR SUPERPAVE GYRATORY COMPACTORS ITM No. 908-15T
+VERIFYING CALIBRATION SETTINGS FOR SUPERPAVE GYRATORY COMPACTORS ITM No. 908-22

-- 1.1 This test method covers the procedures for verifying calibration settings on an approved SUPERPAVE Gyratory Compactor (SGC). - 1.2 This ITM may involve hazardous materials, operations, and equipment and may not address all of the safety problems associated with the use of the test method.
-The user of the ITM is responsible for establishing appropriate safety and health practices and determining the applicability of regulatory limitations prior to use. - 2.0 TERMINOLOGY.
+- 1.1 This test method covers the procedures for verifying calibration settings on an approved SUPERPAVE Gyratory Compactor (SGC). - 1.2 This ITM may involve hazardous materials, operations, equipment and may not address all of the safety problems associated with the use of the test method.
+The user of the ITM is responsible for establishing appropriate safety and health practices and to determine the applicability of regulatory limitations prior to use. - 2.0 TERMINOLOGY.
 Definitions for terms and abbreviations shall be in accordance with the Department's Standard Specifications, Section 101. - 3.0 SIGNIFICANCE AND USE.
 This ITM is used by laboratory personnel to verify the calibration settings on an approved SGC.

-- 4.1 Digital Stopwatch, readable to 1 s - 4.2 Dynamometer or load cell, National Institute of Standards and Technology (NIST) traceable in accordance with ASTM E 74 and calibrated every 24 months - 4.3 Precision gauge blocks, NIST traceable and calibrated every 24 months - 4.4 Device for verifying the external angle of gyration
+- 4.1 Digital Stopwatch, readable to 1 s - 4.2 Dynamometer or load cell, National Institute of Standards and Technology (NIST) traceable in accordance with ASTM E74 and calibrated every 24 months - 4.3 Precision gauge blocks, NIST traceable and calibrated every 24 months - 4.4 Device for verifying the external angle of gyration

-5.1 General.
+- 5.1 General. - 5.1.1 Use the manufacturer's calibration equipment and procedures for verification of the speed of gyration, ram pressure, ram position, and external angle of gyration1.

+AFG2AS gyratory devices manufactured by Pine Test Equipment, Inc. will have the external angle of gyration verified by the manufacturer as part of the annual verification process.

-- 5.1.1 Use the manufacturer's calibration equipment and procedures for verification of the speed of gyration, ram pressure, ram position, and external angle of gyration. - 5.1.2 Turn on the SGC and allow the SGC to warm up for approximately 15 minutes or the manufacturer's recommended time prior to verifying the calibration settings. - 5.1.3 If any of the calibration settings are outside the specified tolerances of 6.0, a new calibration shall be performed for all of the parameters.
+5.1.2 Turn on the SGC and allow the SGC to warm up for approximately 15 minutes or the manufacturer's recommended time prior to verifying the calibration settings.

+5.1.3 If any of the calibration settings are outside the specified tolerances of 6.0, a new calibration shall be performed for all of the parameters.